-Precourse preparations
+Precourse instructions

 Background knowledge

-As is stated in the course prerequisites at the announcement web page, we expect participants to have a basic understanding of working with the command line on UNIX-based systems and a a good understanding of Docker and Apptainer/Singularity containers.
+As stated in the course prerequisites at the announcement web page, we expect participants to have a basic understanding of working with the command line on UNIX-based systems and a good understanding of Docker and Apptainer/Singularity containers.

 UNIX